conflux-tech/fiber-rest-boilerplate/README.md

 ## Routes

-Routes examples can be found in `/api/routes/routes.go` file.
+Routes examples can be found in `./routes/routes.go` file.

 ## Handlers

-Example handlers can be found in `/api/handlers` directory.
+Example handlers can be found in `./handlers` directory.

-## Models
+## Domain Specifics

+Domains specifics have their own directories.
+In this example, we have a `users` domain that can be find in `./users` directory.

+It may consist of the model defitinition, repositories for different datastores, and usecases if needed.

-Models can be located in `/api/models` directory.
-We use [GORM](https://gorm.io/) as an ORM to provide useful features to your models.
+For relation databases, we use [GORM](https://gorm.io/) as an ORM to provide useful features to your models.

 ## Database Migration

 We use [Goose](https://github.com/pressly/goose) as a database migration tool.
 Run `./scripts/migration` for more information.

-Sample migration files can be found in `/database/migrations`.
+Sample migration files can be found in `./database/migrations`.